santhoshp0021/OfficeAutomation/README.md

 - **MongoDB Connection:** Ensure your MongoDB URI is correct and the database is running.
 - **CORS Issues:** The backend uses CORS middleware; if you encounter CORS errors, check your frontend and backend URLs.
 - **Port Conflicts:** Make sure ports 3000 (frontend) and 5000 (backend) are free or update them in your `.env` and React proxy settings.
-- **Password Issues:** Use the "Forgot Password" or "Password Hint" feature on the login page for help.
+- **Password Issues:** Use the "Password Hint" feature on the login page or contact for help.

 ---